Abdullah Al-Garni: Al-Nassr 2009/2010

-Al-Garni participated in a preparatory training camp in Barcelona, Spain with the new Uruguayan manager, Jorge da Silva.
+Al-Garni participated in a preparatory training camp in Barcelona, Spain, with the new Uruguayan manager, Jorge da Silva.
 However, Al-Garni was deemed not yet mature enough to assume the reserve position for his team.
-He played a couple of matches with Al-Nassr U-23 team, which is considered to be team B in some countries, where he scored the first goal with Al-Nassr against Al-Shabab.
+He played a couple of matches with Al-Nassr U-23 team, which is considered to be team B in some countries, where he scored the first goal with Al-Nassr against Al Shabab.
 In the ninth round of the Saudi Professional League, Al-Nassr played the worst 45 minutes against Al-Ahli from Jeddah when they received three goals ending the first half 3-0 for Al-Ahli.
-Al-Garni joined as a substitute at the beginning of the second half and the Al-Nassr succeed to get to end up the tough match with a big draw 3-3.
+Al-Garni joined as a substitute at the beginning of the second half and Al-Nassr succeed to get to end up the tough match with a big draw 3-3.
 Since then, he kept his position in the team until the end of the season.